Round Oak Steelworks: Steel production

 The company's name was changed to Round Oak Steel Works Limited on 14 December 1936.

 At the end of the Second World War, it was found necessary to carry out a modernisation of the plant, which cost over £4,000,000, the financing coming from the Finance Corporation for Industry Limited.

 The works were nationalised by the British Government in 1951, but were sold to Tube Investments in 1953.
 Tube Investments paid £1.4 million and took responsibility for the repayment of loans totaling £4.2million.
 The chairman of Tube Investments, Ivan Stedeford, took over as chairman of Round Oak Steel Works.

 Steel was produced at the works using basic electric arc and open hearth methods.
 Principal products included alloy and carbon steel bars (case hardening, bright drawing, free cutting, machining, hot and cold forging), special sections, railway bearing plates, rounds, squares, flats, angles, channels, joists, billets, blooms, slabs and large forging ingots.
 Round Oak manufactured a weldable extra high-strength steel under the brand name, 'Thirty-Oak'.

 The 3½ mile-long railway between the steelworks and Baggeridge closed in September 1966.

 The plant was re-nationalized in 1967, becoming part of British Steel although the works continued to be part managed by Tube Investments.

 By the 1970s, the plant's future was in doubt and the workforce was shrinking.
 The plant had employed around 3,000 workers at its peak, but by 1982 that figure had fallen to around 1,200.

 An image of the works was used for the cover art for the Depeche Mode album Some Great Reward released in 1984.

 Closure

+By the late 1970s, jobs were being axed at the plant, which had employed around 2,500 people at its peak, and British Steel was planning to close it down completely.

-The plant finally closed on 23 December 1982, after 125 years of steel production and around 1,300 employees were laid off.
-Brierley Hill had already been hit hard by the recession of the early 1980s, but the closure of Round Oak saw unemployment in the town peak at around 25% — one of the highest rates of any town or city in Britain at this time.
+The plant finally closed on 23 December 1982, after 125 years of steel production, with the loss of more than 1,200 jobs.
+Brierley Hill had already been hit hard by the economic downturn of the late 1970s and early 1980s, but the closure of Round Oak saw unemployment in the town peak at around 25% — one of the highest rates of any town or city in Britain at this time.
 The closure came in spite of a fierce argument by local Conservative MP John Blackburn that the plant was still profitable and should be retained.
-Demolition work took place during 1984, when it was purchased by Don and Roy Richardson, who in October that year were given the go-ahead to build a shopping complex on nearby farmland.
+Demolition work took place during 1984, when the land purchased by Don and Roy Richardson, who in October that year were given the go-ahead to build a shopping complex on nearby farmland.